hazelcast/hazelcast-python-client/README.md

 # 6. Client Connection Strategy

 Hazelcast Python client can be configured to connect to a cluster in an async manner during the client start and reconnecting after a cluster disconnect.
-Both of these options are configured via `ConnectionStrategyConfig`.
+Both of these options are configured via arguments below.

 You can configure the client’s starting mode as async or sync using the configuration element `async_start`.
 When it is set to `True` (async), the behavior of `hazelcast.HazelcastClient()` call changes.
-It resolves a client instance without waiting to establish a cluster connection.
+It returns a client instance without waiting to establish a cluster connection.
 In this case, the client rejects any network dependent operation with `ClientOfflineError` immediately until it connects to the cluster.
-If it is `False`, the call is not resolved and the client is not created until a connection with the cluster is established.
+If it is `False`, the call is not returned and the client is not created until a connection with the cluster is established.
 Its default value is `False` (sync).

 You can also configure how the client reconnects to the cluster after a disconnection.
 This is configured using the